schustischuster/evoGE/orthologs/README.md

-## Make angiosperm phylogeny
+## Make angiosperm phylogeny and ortholog gene plots

-This code allows to generate the angiosperm phylogeny.
+This code allows to generate the angiosperm phylogeny and coding/non-coding orthologous gene plots.

 ## Contents